It’s Over; But It’s Not Over (One Day It Will Be)

 What can we do about it?
 Be encouraged that the most direct and personal ways we can help unborn children and their mothers are still fully available to us.
 See Fifty Ways to Help Unborn Children and Their Mothers.

-My small book Why Pro-Life? is sold on our website store for only $3.00 (retail is $7.99), and it's even less when you buy more than one copy ($1.00 each for 50 or more).
+My small book Why Pro-Life? is sold on our website store at a substantial discount.
 It’s endorsed by Democrats for Life, Feminists for Life, a rabbi, and a priest, among others.

 All of us can speak up, in conversations, in online forums and elsewhere.